kairosity/mp2-tunnel-focus/testing.md

 __FUNCTION SUMMARY:__ This function takes four parameters ```removeEditOptionElements(taskLine, saveButton, cancelButton, longFormTime)``` and removes the elements and classes created in the edit task modal, then it restores the original classes, elements and icons.

 ## **Timing functions**
-These are a series of functions that take care of the timing logic.
+These series of functions take care of the timing logic.

 ## countUp()